 Flat Plate Solar Collector, Conjugated Heat Transfer (CHT)

-- The current CFD Analysis simulates the Flat Plate Solar Collector Conjugated Heat Transfer via ANSYS Fluent software.
+- The current CFD Analysis simulates the Flat Plate Solar Collector, Conjugated Heat Transfer via ANSYS Fluent software.

-- The mesh type is polyhedra with 2,871,429Â cells.
+- The mesh type is Tetrahedral with 5592039 cells.

 - Conduction and Convection phenomena are involved in this simulation.